mmistakes/so-simple-theme/theme-setup.md

 <iframe width="560" height="315" src="http://www.youtube.com/embed/PWf4WUoMXwg" frameborder="0"> </iframe>
 {% endhighlight %}

+#### Social Share Links

+To enable Facebook, Twitter, and Google+ share links on a post or page, add the following to its front matter:

+{% highlight yaml %}
+share: true
+{% endhighlight %}

 #### Twitter Cards

 Twitter cards make it possible to attach images and post summaries to Tweets that link to your content.
 Summary Card meta tags have been added to `head.html` to support this, you just need to [validate and apply your domain](https://dev.twitter.com/docs/cards) to turn it on.